herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 Originally it is setup like

-workers.tomcat\_home=/usr/share/tomcat8
+`workers.tomcat_home=/usr/share/tomcat8`

-You should ajust to your Liferay tomcat home.
+You should change it to your Liferay tomcat home.
 In our case it should be

 `workers.tomcat_home=/home/myusername/liferay-ce-portal-7.0-ga3/tomcat-8.0.32`

 Adjust the value to your particular username and installation folder.

 Save the file.

+Now, we will modify apache http port to forward handles to tomcat worker.

+Open apache config file /etc/apache2/sites-available/000-default.conf

+sudo nano /etc/apache2/sites-available/000-default.conf

+Add line JKMout for instance after DocumentRoot

+`<VirtualHost *:80>`

+`...`

+`ServerAdmin webmaster@localhost`

+`DocumentRoot /var/www/html`

+`JKMount /* ajp13_worker`

+`..`

+`</VirtualHost`&gt;